canonical/open-documentation-academy/multipass/how-to/get_started_with_multipas_linux.md

 Let’s launch an instance running Ubuntu 22.10 (“Kinetic Kudu”) by typing the command `multipass launch kinetic`

-Now we have an instance running which has been named randomly by Multipass, in my case it is called coherent-trumpetfish.
+Now we have an instance running that has been named randomly by Multipass; in my case, it is called coherent-trumpetfish.

 ```plain
 $ multipass launch kinetic